-Earning Rewards from Bing
+Earning Rewards for Using the Bing Search Engine

 Most of us don’t give much thought to the search engine we’re using provided it helps us easily find the information we’re seeking.
 However, one search engine, Bing, does more than simply help you find information.
 You can use Bing to earn some pretty great rewards.

-How Hard is it to Earn Rewards
+How Hard is it to Earn Microsoft Rewards?

 Bing hasn’t made earning rewards difficult, the only thing you have to do is use the program each time you run an internet search.
 After registering with the search engine you earn 5 points for each search, up until you’ve reached 50 points.
 As you earn points, your Bing status improves and you can earn even more.
 And yes, you will be able to earn using mobile search too.